island-is/island.is/libs/island-ui/README.md

 [Storybook](https://storybook.js.org) is used to consolidate all core components and to provide interactive documentation for component exploration.

-To start Storybook locally, execute the following command:
+To start Storybook locally, execute the command:

 ```bash
 yarn start island-ui-storybook